-Tales from The Lake Vol.6 submission guidelines (closed to all other submissions):
+Tales from The Lake Vol.6 submission guidelines:

 We will accept submissions for the non-themed anthology Tales from the Lake Vol. 6 from November 1st, 2018 through January 1st, 2019.
 Compiled and edited by Mercedes M. Yardley and Eugene Johnson.
 Pays 3c a word (USD) upon publication.

 Don’t miss out!
 In previous volumes we’ve published Jack Ketchum, Joe R. Lansdale, Graham Masterton, Ramsey Campbell, Elizabeth Massie, Tim Curran, Edward Lee, Gene O’Neill, Tim Waggoner, Bev Vincent, Kealan Patrick Burke, and many more.

 - Create believable, three-dimensional characters just as real as your friends and neighbors.
 The world these characters inhabit should be equally authentic, hitting all the senses.